Module: RubyTerraform

 from ClassMethods

-Invokes the terraform logout command which removes locally-stored credentials for specified hostname.
+terraform logoutcommand which removes locally-stored credentials for specified hostname. -

 .output(parameters = {}, invocation_options = {}) ⇒ Object